tetratelabs/istio-0to60/docs/dashboards.md

 1. Click on the folder named _Istio_ to reveal pre-designed Istio-specific Grafana dashboards
 1. Explore the Istio Mesh Dashboard.
 Note the Global Request Volume and Global Success Rate.
 1. Explore the Istio Service Dashboard.
 First select the service `web-frontend` and inspect its metrics, then switch to the `customers` service and review its dashboard.
 1. Explore the Istio Workload Dashboard.
 Select the `web-frontend` workload.
 Look at Outbound Services and note the outbound requests to the customers service.
-Select the `customres` workload and note that it makes no Oubtound Services calls.
+Select the `customers` workload and note that it makes no Oubtound Services calls.

 Feel free to further explore these dashboards.